Halloween is an observance celebrated at the end of October by holding parties, dressing up and going 'trick-or-treating'. more

 Jewish communities in the UK organize a wide variety of events on Yom Haatzmaut.
 Among them are concerts, parades, dance performances, matinee shows, and speeches.

-Dance parties or club nights to celebrate Yom Ha’Atzmaut are also held, particularly for young adults.
-They are often themed in blue and white to honor the colors on Israel’s flag and feature modern pop music, particularly songs from Israel.
-Some dance parties may showcase special guest DJs while others may include charity raffles where the proceeds go towards humanitarian or environmental causes in Israel.
+Dance parties or club nights are also held, particularly for young adults.
+They are often themed in blue and white to honor the colors on Israel’s flag and feature modern pop music, both from Israel and other countries.
+They may include charity raffles where the proceeds go towards humanitarian or environmental causes in Israel.

-Many Jewish people in the United Kingdom celebrate Israel’s independence on Yom Ha’Atzmaut.
-It commemorates when David Ben-Gurion, who was Israel’s first prime minister, publicly read the Israel’s Declaration of Independence on May 14, 1948.
-According to the Jewish calendar, this was the fifth day of Iyar, the eighth month of the civil year, in the year 5708.
+Yom Haatzmaut commemorates when David Ben-Gurion, Israel’s first prime minister, publicly read Israel’s Declaration of Independence on May 14, 1948.
+The date corresponded to the fifth day of Iyar in the Jewish calendar.